TheEpiCreator/deepracer-setup-for-wsl2/README.md

 ### Disclaimer
 This repository is a personal project.
 It is not guaranteed to work and is not meant to be used in a production environment.

-This repo has only been tested on Ubuntu for wsl2 using an Nvidia GPU and AMD CPU.
+This repo has only been tested on a clean installation of Ubuntu 20.04 LTS for wsl2 using an Nvidia GPU and AMD CPU.

 ### Prerequisites
 - Nvidia drivers compatible with wsl2